 It is possible to achieve up to 100 total points on any of the seven rating systems.
 The five key areas that are evaluated include sustainable sites, water efficiency, energy & atmosphere, materials & resources, and indoor environmental quality.
 The points possible in each area vary with the type of rating system.
 An additional 10 bonus points are available on every rating system for innovation in design, and regional priority.
 LEED for homes adds two categories to the standard seven, locations & linkages and awareness & education.
 Each of these nine categories encompasses a variety of components.

 The sustainable sites category is about site selection and development.
 LEED standards in this category encourage the use of previously developed land, minimal impact on the ecosystem, landscaping for the region, smart transportation options, and the control of storm water runoff.
 It also promotes the reduction of light and construction pollution, heat island effect, and erosion.

 The water efficiency category covers interior and exterior water usage.
 Exteriors with low water usage landscaping are highly encouraged.
 The use of water efficient appliances, fixtures, and fittings are suggested for interior use.

 Energy and Atmosphere Category

 The category of energy & atmosphere focuses on clean energy and energy conservation.
 The use of onsite or offsite renewable and clean energy is highly recommended.
-Commissioning, energy monitoring systems, and energy efficiency designs and constructions are some other areas of consideration.
-The use of energy efficient appliances, systems and lighting are energy conserving areas of consideration.
+Commissioning, energy monitoring systems, and energy efficient designs and constructions are some other areas of consideration.
+The use of energy-efficient appliances, systems and lighting are energy conserving areas of consideration.